scrabbletank/farhome-rules/rulesdoc.md

 You speak a word of power as ice rimes across your body.
 Until the spell ends, you gain the following benefits:

 - You gain Cold Resistance 3.
 - Any creature that moves within 3 tiles of you, or starts their turn there must make a Stamina save against your spellcasting.
-On fail they gain Slow 1, or Slow 2 if you crit.
+On fail they gain Slow 1, or Slow 2 if you critical.
 - You may spend 5 AP to freeze a target within 5 tiles solid.
 A targeted creature must make a Stamina save against your spellcasting.
-On fail they take 3 wound dice in damage, and on crit are frozen in ice until the end of their next turn.
+On fail they take 3 wound dice in damage, and on a critical are frozen in ice until the end of their next turn.
 While frozen they gain Resistance 2 to physical damage and are incapacitated.

 Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you've cast.